 I love to run.
 I love CrossFit.
-With marathon training – specifically, training for the Houston Chevron Marathon – bearing down on me, I took my training plan to my CrossFit coach (this lady, who is also an RRCA-certified running coach).
+With marathon training – specifically, training for the Houston Chevron Marathon – bearing down on me, I took my training plan to my CrossFit coach (Holly Lynn of Clear Lake CrossFit, who is also an RRCA-certified running coach).
 My goal is to finish the marathon, my first, upright and smiling and somewhere around the 4:15-4:30 mark.
 And not lose all the progress I’ve made in the box these past few months.
 I looked to Coach Holly for marathon training tips for CrossFitters.

 The Basic Marathon Training Plan

 I found a marathon training plan that calls for three runs per week: two speed work, one long run.
 The key here is balance so that I’m not running or CrossFitting too much.
 On Tuesdays, I’ll do a track workout.
 Thursdays, I’ll do a tempo run.
 Saturdays, I’ll do my long run.
 The thing about CrossFit is, it’s not really cross-training for running in the traditional sense.
 Most plans with cross-training encourage users to take spin classes, swim, attend a yoga class, or do strength-training workouts.
 As we know, CrossFit is constantly varied and high intensity – basically, none of those things.
 My typical marathon training week will look like this:

 Monday: CrossFit.
 Since I’ll also be in a position to do it, I’ll take a yoga class that night.
 No matter what plan you’re following, yoga will help work out the kinks and sore muscles.

 Tip: Take time for mobility.
 Whether it’s a once-a-week yoga class or time you spend on your own, you’ll need to stretch your muscles and keep your flexibility and range of motion for both running and CrossFit.